Telemark: History

 Grenland and the Skien fjord are flatter regions located closer to or at the coast.
 Historically Grenland referred to what is now called Midt-Telemark, but over time the name Grenland has come to refer to the Skien fjord area.
 The latter is traditionally characterized by its cities and its involvement in seafaring and trade.
 It also includes several larger agricultural properties and estates, as well as industry.
 The culture and social structure are more urban, far less traditional, more influenced by contact with continental Europe and far less egalitarian.
 The most important city of the region, Skien, was historically one of Norway's most important cities, although its importance declined after the Napoleonic Wars.
 The playwright Henrik Ibsen was a native of Skien, and many of his plays are set in places reminiscent of the city and area.

 During the Dano-Norwegian union the traditional regions of Telemark and Grenland/the Skien fjord became the fief (len) and later county (amt) of Bratsberg (Bradsberg).
 The fief and county was named after the farm Bratsberg, since this was the seat of the governor.
 In 1919 Bratsberg county was renamed Telemark.
 Despite this, Grenland retains a separate identity that is distinct from Telemark proper; the minority in the Storting voted for the name Grenland–Telemark in 1918.

-Upper Telemark, particularly Kviteseid, is known as the birthplace of skiing as a modern sport.
+Upper Telemark, particularly Kviteseid Municipality, is known as the birthplace of skiing as a modern sport.
 Telemark lent its name to Telemark skiing, a style invented by Sondre Norheim, and the characteristic Telemark landing of ski jumping.
 Telemark is also known as the centre of the Bunad movement.
 Telemark has more buildings from medieval times than any other Norwegian region.